junovhs/SlopChop/README.md

 ---

-Looking at this, the core issue is that it's hard to *see* the flow.
-The steps blend together, and the human/AI back-and-forth gets lost in the formatting.

-Here's a rewrite that separates the one-time setup from the repeating loop, and makes the conversation dance visually obvious:

----

 ## The Workflow

 SlopChop teaches the AI to navigate your repo through a simple loop: **Map → Pack → Apply**.